 Perfect for: An elegant display in shady woodland areas.

-Hydrangea anomola ssp.petiolaris is the best know of the climbing Hydrangeas.
+Hydrangea anomola ssp.petiolaris is the best known of the climbing Hydrangeas.
 Despite its lengthy name, this deciduous climbing hydrangea is a popular choice for a cold, north facing position where most climbers would struggle.
 Thriving in the most inhospitable garden conditions, it uses its aerial roots to cling to walls and fences, clothing them in heart shaped foliage that makes a beautiful backdrop for its lacy blooms.
 Climbing Hydrangea petiolaris blooms from late spring to early summer.

 If you are looking for year round interest then an evergreen climbing Hydrangea such as Hydrangea seemanii makes a great choice, although it is not as hardy as its deciduous cousin and will require some winter protection.